Boeing/config-file-validator/index.md

 ### Docker

-We offer alpine, ubuntu, and scratch containers
+We offer Alpine, Ubuntu, and scratch containers

 #### Alpine